josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 At this stage, the narrowest defensible formulation is:

-> **A wider Defence affordability problem has been translated into a comparatively small but operationally sensitive reduction or reprioritisation of British Army collective training.
+> An in-year affordability problem has been translated into a comparatively small but operationally sensitive reduction or reprioritisation of British Army collective training.
 >
 > Public reporting and the Army's own explanation do not yet establish who selected that trade-off, what alternatives were considered, precisely what capability is affected, how effectively modernised training can mitigate the loss, or who formally accepted the resulting readiness risk.**